-Much like Windows or Mac OS X, Ubuntu has a desktop screen from which everything else originates.
+Much like Windows or Mac OS X, Ubuntu uses a graphical user interface (GUI) and a window management system to provide user interaction with applications.

 By default, the desktop will have panels at the top and bottom.

 The desktop itself will have a wallpaper that is part of the default Ubuntu theme, known as the Human theme.
 The desktop is highly customizable.
-You can move the panels to the sides of the desktop, or remove them altogether and replace them with a dock similar to that of Mac OS X.
+You can move the panels to the sides of the desktop, set the panels to autohide, and you can remove or add panels as you desire.
+By default, Ubuntu requires that you maintain at least one panel on the desktop.
+If you prefer a Windows look, a panel at the bottom of the desktop can be set up to open and dock programs.
+If you prefer a Mac OS X look, you can keep the top panel and add an applications dock.